batanoffs/ai-webpage-builder/README.md

 # Ai Webpage Builder

-This is a simple webpage builder that uses OpenAI's GPT-4 to generate HTML, CSS and JavaScript code for building a webpage.
+This is a webpage builder SPA application that uses OpenAI's GPT-4 to generate HTML, CSS and JavaScript code for building a webpage.
+Build with React, Typescript and Tailwind CSS.

+Helpers libraries:
+- axios
+- dotenv

 ## How it works